 Heating and cooling contractor license

 Contractors who work on heating and cooling systems need this type of license.
-Depending on the systems you work with, you’ll need to choose one of these three license groups:
+Depending on the systems you work with, you’ll need to choose one of these three license groups:4

-- H1: For any type of water-based comfort heating system
+- H1: For any type of water-based heating system

 - H2: For forced-air heating/cooling systems with a cooling capacity of more than 15 tons

-- H3: For forced-air heating/cooling systems with a cooling capacity of 15 tons or less4
+- H3: For forced-air heating/cooling systems with a cooling capacity of 15 tons or less

 You’ll need a class I contractor license in any of the above groups to work in residential, commercial or industrial buildings.
 Class II licenses are for single-family residences only.
-Class T licenses are available for HVAC technicians.
+Class T is reserved for HVAC technician licenses.

 How to get an HVAC license in North Carolina

-To obtain a North Carolina HVAC license, submit your application, the $100 application fee and a criminal background check to the proper state board:
+To obtain a North Carolina HVAC license, submit your license application, the $100 license fee and a criminal background check to the proper state board: